Oikonomia: domestic power or the police

 Sometimes naming the beast contributes to closing the field of discourse, assigning objects and vocabulary different levels of priority that make it difficult to conceive of the “processes” of capitalism rather than its “properties,” so we avoid doing so as much as possible.
 Those who talk of a bourgeois class “wielding” political power as if it were a pre-existent instrument are incorrect.
 The “economic,” insofar as it requires the internalization of its principles and a regularized system of order between subjects, is already completely political.
 In other words, there is no moment that the economic is not also a moment of the political.
 Consider the case of Lyons in the 16th century.
 Lyons’ population began to increase around the year 1500 as it developed into a prosperous commercial center in its transition to a capitalist economy.
 Many of the new inhabitants were absorbed by industry, but those who remained outside became mostly vagrants and beggars.
 When famine was bad, prices went up and hordes of peasants flooded the city.
 “In 1529 food riots erupted,” Piven and Cloward wrote in Regulating the Poor, “With thousands […] looting granaries and the homes of the wealthy; in 1530, artisans and journeymen armed themselves and marched through the streets; in 1531, mobs of starving peasants literally overran the town.”
 The result was that the authorities took over the task of almsgiving with the goal of regulating the behavior of the population receiving it.
 About 10% of the city was on the list of those needing consistent relief, while the patients in the hospital for the poor had tripled at this point.
 But the process did not end there.
 Those who were registered by the city were identified and watched over by rechters who were allowed to search their homes for “evidence of immorality” and who made sure they did not visit taverns or play cards.
 Schools were created for the the now-identified pauper children to teach them to read and write.
 Those who returned to begging “were chained and set to work digging sewers and ditches” (Piven and Cloward).
 The city officials did not brag about their charitable nature, but were happy to have made Lyons “a vision of peace.”

 What leftists often fail to thematize is that capitalism is a question of the organization of the world.
 As Voltaire put it, “What?
 Now you are set up as a body of people, but you still haven’t found a way to force the rich to make the poor work?
 Evidently, you have not even reached the first elements of ‘police.’”
 The word “economic” refers to those things already “economized” or “depoliticized” by the political movement of capitalism and whose political capacities are being categorized and managed.
 Hence the primacy allotted to the word “capital” in both the economic and the political.
 In the political sphere, it denotes the sovereign’s power over life and death, and in the economic sphere the power of private property as the condition (the “stock”) of life.
 Mercantile or financial economies are not possible without the corresponding maintenance of the order of the world.
-The police are there to fulfil whatever tasks necessary for this maintenance.
+The police are there to fulfill whatever tasks necessary for this maintenance.
 This is clear from the fact that work and wages were conceived not only as ways to increase capital for the state, but also to produce order among political subjects.
 It is obvious that “Any institution that distributes the resources men and women depend upon for survival can readily exert control over them” (Piven and Cloward).
 “The spirit of commerce,” Montesquieu wrote, “brings with it the spirit of order.”
 We do not believe, like Marx, that something like “labor power” lies dormant, waiting to be exploited by a capitalist class.
 Labor is an interpretation of variable activities, and their conceptualization as “labor” is part and parcel of a capitalist ontology.

 With that in mind, we can understand why policing, a concept denoting the maintenance of civic relations and prevention of disorder, would be involved in something like grain regulation.
 As Leray de Chaumont, a French entrepreneur involved in financing and organizing the royal grain reserve for Paris, put it in 1766: “If 800,000 people [in Paris] were to lack bread for six hours, everything would blow up.”
 According to Adam Smith, the objects of police include: “The cheapness of commodities, public security, and cleanliness.”
 What we need to understand is that these objects are to be understood together, as comprising the organization of a possible social order.
 The beggars and vagrants were not only denounced because of their lack of productivity, rather, their supposed lack of productivity was also feared as possibly leading to potentially disorderly or rebellious behavior.
 One cannot separate the imperative of social order and the imperative of capitalist exploitation.
 “Society should demand that every citizen ought to work” was the 19th century German Jurist Sonnenfels’ ultimate maxim for civic order.
 The vagrant was not characterized by his unproductivity, but as a symbol for all the disorders the police were supposed to manage —he had no family, no civic identity, no work, he was dirty, and above all, dangerous.
 The importance of work for the vagrant was that it restructured his life according to increasingly internalized principles of rational order.
 The police, being tasked with producing a system of order and making it internal to political subjects, are barely distinguishable from the “citizens” that arise from this process.
 Both are inscribed in “good order,” and both are tasked with defending it.